 HR is about more than just helping your employees, fundamentally it is about helping the business to drive towards its commercial objectives.
 During 2 years on scheme you will split your time in half experiencing the different challenges facing our commercial and operations teams.
-The roles will allow you to explore two Grocery Businesses gaining a wide understanding of the fast-paced world of FMCG.
-During your scheme, you’ll receive core management training alongside HR-specific development and can start a fully-funded CIPD Level 5 HR Diploma in your second year.
+During your scheme, you’ll receive core management training alongside HR-specific development and you will complete a fully-funded CIPD Level 5 HR Diploma in your second year.

 What will you be doing?

 One thing for sure, life in HR is busy, dynamic and ever changing.

 You could be spending time:

 Root Cause analysis on issue such as absence figures,

 Planning structural changes to teams to maximise their performance for the business,

 Coaching a range of stakeholders on effective people-practices including Senior Managers,